 In order to record vinyl to your computer, you’re going to need one of the following:

 - A USB turntable: This is surprisingly common these days, as many entry-level turntables are equipped with USB outputs.
-Most name brand models from companies like Audio-Technica, Stanton, and Numark also feature USB outputs.
+Most name brand models from companies like Stanton and Numark and most of our record player recommendations also feature USB outputs.

 - A USB audio interface: Ideally you’ll want one with a phono preamp and a grounding pin, unless you’re routing your turntable through an existing amplifier.